rorschachwilpeng/casa0014_chrono_lumina/README.md

 3. [Reflection](#reflection)

 ## Working Amigo💻
-The Timer project is a Pomodoro Technique-inspired tool that utilizes subtle lighting cues to enhance focus and productivity, while also serving as a non-verbal communication device to indicate work and rest periods to users and their surroundings.
+The Working Amigo is a Pomodoro Technique-inspired tool that utilizes subtle lighting cues to enhance focus and productivity, while also serving as a non-verbal communication device to indicate work and rest periods to users and their surroundings.

 ## Background
 #### The Great Illusion: Busyness as Productivity